awsdocs/amazon-s3-userguide/doc_source/AuthUsingAcctOrUserCredentials.md

 **Note**
 You can create the `AmazonS3Client` client without providing your security credentials\.
 Requests sent using this client are anonymous requests, without a signature\.
 Amazon S3 returns an error if you send anonymous requests for a resource that is not publicly available\.
-You can create an AWS account and create the required user accounts\.
-You can also manage credentials for those user accounts\.
+You can create an AWS account and create the required users\.
+You can also manage credentials for those users\.
 You need these credentials to perform the task in the following example\.
-For more informatory, see [Configure AWS credentials](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-creds.html) in the *AWS SDK for \.NET Developer Guide*\.
+For more information, see [Configure AWS credentials](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-creds.html) in the *AWS SDK for \.NET Developer Guide*\.
 You can then also configure your application to actively retrieve profiles and credentials, and then explicitly use those credentials when creating an AWS service client\.
 For more information, see [Accessing credentials and profiles in an application](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/creds-locate.html) in the *AWS SDK for \.NET Developer Guide*\.

 The following C\# example shows how to perform the preceding tasks\.
 For information about running the \.NET examples in this guide and for instructions on how to store your credentials in a configuration file, see [Running the Amazon S3 \.NET Code Examples](UsingTheMPDotNetAPI.md#TestingDotNetApiSamples)\.